KohliDev/liota/tutorials/RPi_Turoial_Getting_Started.md

 $ date -s "18 Jun 2017 09:14:00"
 ```

-To communicate with the sensor and collect temperature & humidity metric we’ll be using Adafruit_Python_DHT library.
+To communicate with the sensor and collect temperature & humidity metric we'll be using Adafruit_Python_DHT library.

 Install the required dependencies:
 ```bash